-Join us this fall for a nonpartisan Justice & Democracy series to explore and engage with democracy in action.
+This fall we hosted a nonpartisan Justice & Democracy series to explore and engage with democracy in action.

-GSSW Dean Amanda Moore McBride will host a deep discussion with Colorado Common Cause Executive Director Amanda Gonzalez about voter advocacy and voter suppression, past and present.
-They’ll share ideas for getting involved in the November 2020 election beyond voting and answer your questions.
+GSSW Dean Amanda Moore McBride hosted a deep discussion with Colorado Common Cause Executive Director Amanda Gonzalez about voter advocacy and voter suppression, past and present.
+They shared ideas for getting involved in the November 2020 election beyond voting and answered guest questions.

 Bio Amanda Gonzalez

 As the Executive Director of Colorado Common Cause, Amanda Gonzalez leads campaigns, fundraising, and engages local, state, and national organizations in building coalitions around Colorado.
 Amanda comes to the organization with a broad range of nonprofit and corporate experience.
 She previously served as the policy analyst at FRESC: Good Jobs, Strong Communities (now United for a New Economy), executive director of the Colorado Latino Leadership, Advocacy, and Research Organization (CLLARO), the program director at the Colorado Civic Engagement Roundtable, and the CEO of PTB Management.
 She is current a board member at the Colorado Fiscal Institute, Focus Points Family Resource Center, New Era, and the Colorado Hispanic Bar Association.
 Amanda has a BA from Occidental College and a JD from the University of Denver Strum College of Law.